kiboschool/decrypt-me/README.md

 print("The flipped message is:", flipped_message)
 ```

-Copy and paste that where the comment tells you to, then press Run.
+Copy and paste that where the comment tells you to, then run the code.
 You should see a line that says "The flipped message is:", followed by the flipped message.

 > `backwards_message[::-1]` is how to reverse a string in python.